racker/salus-docs/proposals/test-monitor.md

 - User provides a single, specific resource ID
 - User provides label selectors and expects only one selected resource to be tested.
 In turn, the user expects a set of metrics along with the selected resource's ID.
 - User provides label selectors and expects all selected resources to be tested.
 In turn they would expect the results to be a set of metrics associated with each resource that was selected.
+- User provides an existing monitor ID along with one of the resource-input variants above.
+In this case, it would test the same monitor configuration of the existing monitor.
+For a remote monitor, it ideally should use the same poller-envoy in order to recreate any IP address whitelisting problems.

 ## System Assumptions